mmoskon/AnalysisOfViableParameterRegions/README.md

 ## Running the tests

 When running experiments you need to instantiate the model and provide a path to folder where the results will be saved.
-The experiments can be run with the following commands:
+The experiments can be run with the following command:

 ```
 	python solver.py